Opened 9 years ago

 options and in effect the generated code doesn't use the macro.
 But at least for my model the results is completely erroneous (DASSL makes different number of steps).
 Perhaps there is something wrong in the model?

-comment:13 Changed 9 years ago by vitalij
+comment:13 by Vitalij Ruge, 9 years ago

 improved the check for initial()